 Atelectasis is one of the most common breathing (respiratory) complications after surgery.
 It's also a possible complication of other respiratory problems, including cystic fibrosis, lung tumors, chest injuries, fluid in the lung and respiratory weakness.
 You may develop atelectasis if you breathe in a foreign object.

-Atelectasis can make breathing difficult and lower oxygen particularly if lung disease is already present.
+Atelectasis can make breathing difficult, particularly if you already have lung disease.
 Treatment depends on the cause and severity of the collapse.

 There may be no obvious signs or symptoms of atelectasis.
 If you do have signs and symptoms, they may include:

 - Rapid, weak breathing.

 When to see a doctor

 Always seek medical attention right away if you have trouble breathing.
 Other conditions besides atelectasis can make it hard to breathe, so it's important to get the right diagnosis and treatment.
-If your breathing becomes increasingly difficult, seek emergency care.
+If your breathing becomes increasingly difficult, seek emergency medical help.